Student Assessment Cover Sheet

 Policies and Guidelines

-Imagine Education has provided a detailed portfolio of policies and processes in the BSB50207 Diploma of Business Course Handbook.
+Imagine Education has provided a detailed portfolio of policies and processes in the BSB50207 Diploma of Business Assignment Handbook.
 It is advised that students consult this document before discussing any issue with your trainer.

 Referencing

 When you use information in your Assessments from other sources (such as text books, journals or internet articles) you need to source where you found the information.
-Please see the ‘Referencing Guide’ in your Course Handbook for more details.
+Please see the ‘Referencing Guide’ in your Assignment Handbook for more details.
 For this unit all work must be accurately reference below every question that you answer.
 Care must be taken when using material from the web to ensure that the information has come from a credible source such as journals, news organisations and government websites.
 While Wikipedia, or other online encyclopaedias, are a valuable reference tool; however, it is not appropriate to use this material as source material.

 Plagiarism

 If you use work from other sources without referencing where you found the source, you are plagiarising.
 Plagiarism is very serious as it is stealing words from another source, and claiming it as your own work.
-Referencing or sourcing your information is therefore vital Please ensure you fully source where you found your information and follow the ‘Referencing Guide’ in your Course Handbook.
+Referencing or sourcing your information is therefore vital Please ensure you fully source where you found your information and follow the ‘Referencing Guide’ in your Assignment Handbook.

 Plagiarism can include: